avengers-p11/Documentation/OT MS Understanding/Salary/Salary Documentation/README.md

 ### Use Cases:

-- IoT Applications: Collecting and storing data from millions of devices in real time.
+- Iot Applications: Collecting and storing data from millions of devices in real time.
 - Financial Services: Handling large amounts of transaction data with low latency for fraud detection and analytics.

 ![ScyllaDB-Manager](https://github.com/user-attachments/assets/4d7403a8-d947-4390-bf26-d1d032302498)